nisarahamedk/nisarahamed-mkdocs/docs/index.md

 ## About me

 Hi!
-I'm Dave, an entrepreneur and educator from the Netherlands.
+I'm Nisar, an entrepreneur and educator from the Netherlands.
 I work with technical professionals facing the overwhelming pace of AI innovation and businesses struggling to translate AI hype into competitive advantage.
 Whether you're a developer watching your skills becoming obsolete or a company unsure how to implement AI effectively—the challenge is the same: how to effectively use this technology before your competitors do.

 My artificial intelligence journey spans over a decade, with bachelor's and master's degrees in the field and experience building custom data and AI systems across utilities, government, and e-commerce sectors.
 My tech stack includes Python, PostgreSQL, ML, FastAPI, OpenAI, Claude, Azure, vector databases, RAG, and LLM integration for enterprise applications.